JetBrains/jpa-buddy-documentation/entity-designer/entity-designer.md

 **Avoid using `@`EqualsAndHashCode and `@`Data with JPA entities.**

-Entities are immutable by their nature, so implementing equals() and hashCode() for them is not a trivial task.
+Entities are mutable by their nature, so implementing equals() and hashCode() for them is not a trivial task.
 The implementations provided by Lombok are not well suited for JPA entities and may cause issues with collections and accidental loading of lazy attributes.

 <div class="youtube">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/E6qZXvz-Fs0" title="YouTube video player" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>